FuzzWorley/slackalytics/README.md

 Created by [Nico Miceli](http://nicomiceli.com) and [Joe Zeoli](http://joezeoli.com)

-Customized for RbND and expanded upon by Fuzz Worley and Jeff Donovan.
+Customized for RbND and expanded upon by Fuzz Worley.

 Change Log